 The mean square error (MSE) is just like the MAE but squares the difference before summing them all instead of using the absolute value.
 We can see this difference in the equation below.

-Because we are squaring the difference, the MSE will almost always be bigger than the MAE.
-For this reason, we cannot directly compare the MAE to the MSE.
-We can only compare our model’s error metrics to those of a competing model.
-The effect of the square term in the MSE equation is most apparent with the presence of outliers in our data.
+The Mean Absolute Error (MAE) and Mean Squared Error (MSE) are both commonly used error metrics in model evaluation.
+However, the MSE is typically larger than the MAE due to the squaring of the difference.
+Comparing the two directly is not always possible, and instead, we should compare the error metrics of our model to those of a competing model.
+The effect of outliers in our data is most apparent with the presence of the square term in the MSE equation.
 While each residual in MAE contributes proportionally to the total error, the error grows quadratically in MSE.
-This ultimately means that outliers in our data will contribute to a much higher total error in the MSE than they would the MAE.
+This ultimately means that outliers in our data will contribute to a much higher total error in the MSE than they would in the MAE.
 Similarly, our model will be penalized more for making predictions that differ greatly from the corresponding actual value.
-This is to say that large differences between actual and predicted are punished more in MSE than in MAE.
-The following picture graphically demonstrates what an individual residual in the MSE might look like.
-Outliers will produce these exponentially larger differences, and it is our job to judge how we should approach them.

 Like MAE, we’ll calculate the MSE for our model.
 Thankfully, the calculation is just as simple as MAE.